input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 ```

 With prepared environment and all data, we're now ready to start operating with the source code and configuration files.
-The `check` target performs all checks and validation procedures
+The `+check` target performs all checks and validation procedures
 using the help of `std_checks.py` script.
 This script performs static checks of the Rust project as
 `cargo fmt`, `cargo machete`, `cargo deny` which will validate formatting,